CycloneDX/cyclonedx-python/README.md

 positional arguments:
   command
-    environment   cuild an SBOM from Python (virtual) environment requirements  Build an SBOM from Pip requirements pipenv        Build an SBOM from Pipenv manifest poetry        Build an SBOM from Poetry project
+    environment   Build an SBOM from Python (virtual) environment requirements  Build an SBOM from Pip requirements pipenv        Build an SBOM from Pipenv manifest poetry        Build an SBOM from Poetry project